160 Christian Street, Oxford, CT 06478

 Sometimes every little request for help from your clients or patients seems way too much.
 You feel shame well up.
 Maybe you’re wondering why you are doing this anymore because you’re just not feeling it today.
 And with that thought more shame or guilt rises to the surface.
 You’re feeling disconnected from the reason you went into health care.
 The words “passion” and “sense of purpose” seem far, far away.
 Isn’t compassion fatigue something that happens to someone else?

-Today, something is dawning on you that change is afoot.
+Maybe today you realize something may need changing.
 You might be in transition or experiencing several transitions in your life.
 There might be another way, another path but you’re not sure about what it means for you both professionally and personally.

 Whether you’re a counselor, nurse or other healthcare provider, you need someone who gets it.
 Sometimes it’s hard to take care of you like you take care of the others around you.
 Reaching out for counseling and coaching is asking for a helping hand.

 If this sounds like a balm to you, contact me with your questions.
-If you like, we can also discuss the practical steps of coordinating the time to take care of you like you take care of others.
+If you like, we can also discuss the practical steps of schdeuling time to take care of you just like you take care of others.
 Ready to receive and handcraft your health?
 Call today.